DVBProject/DVB-I-Reference-Client/README.md

 ```
 stream download password: dvbi2023ts
 ```
+NOTE: When using the TS, TDT restamp is recommended so the schedule information is retrieved with a correct date.

 Note that this version runs as a "Normal HbbTV" version and might lack some of the functionalities of the OpApp version, and might display some inconsistent UI behavior.